 As you can see from all the above, choosing where to go in Greece isn’t exactly an easy choice.
 There are beautiful places all around the country, and every region has its own charm.

-If you are a first time visitor and you really want to tick off the most important tourist attractions, your best bet is to combine the mainland with the islands.
+If you are a first time visitor and you really want to tick off the most important tourist attractions, your best bet is to combine some of the mainland with the islands.

 Visit Athens, Delphi, Meteora and Santorini, and see if you have time for another island or two.
 This will give you an idea of Greece’s diversity, and chances are that you will start planning your next trip straightaway!